TACC/Lmod/README.design.md

 action (a load basically).
 The lowercase mcp points to the current MainControl Program.
 These variables are global.

-The file `Master.lua` is were the real work is being done.
+The file `Hub.lua` is were the real work is being done.
 MainControl will decides which functions get called from this file.

 General flow